 Mix Subdued Prints and Solids

 You don’t have to avoid all prints in a small room, but you’ll make the space look larger if you stick with small prints and plenty of solids.
 This is especially true on your bed, which is generally the largest item in the bedroom.
 Choose a solid or mostly-solid bedspread or comforter, then add some color and interest to printed sheets and throw pillows.
 Stick with light-to-mid tone colors to help visually enlarge the space.

-The bedroom shown here has plenty of texture and pattern, but because the palette is confined to white and tan, there is interest without a closed-in feeling.
+The bedroom shown here has plenty of texture and pattern, but because the palette is confined to pale blue and pastel pink, there is interest without a closed-in feeling.

 07 of 15

 Nothing makes a bedroom look as small and cramped as clutter.
-One of the easiest ways to open up your space is with a good purge – get rid of excessive knickknacks, items that belong in other rooms of your home, and anything that is unneeded or unattractive.
-You don’t want a bare, sterile room, but you don’t want overload either – instead, find the happy medium with just a few pieces of artwork, photos, collectibles, or other accessories.
+One of the easiest ways to open up your space is with a good purge – get rid of excessive knickknacks, items that belong in other rooms of your home, and anything unneeded or unattractive.
+You don’t have to overload a room to make it personal–instead, find the happy medium with just a few pieces of artwork, photos, textured fabrics, or other accessories.

 08 of 15